- Search The Registry

 - About Us

 Carrie Williams Clifford

-Clifford also wrote short stories, articles and poems that appeared in Opportunity, the journal of the National Urban League.
-Clifford’s writings have been included in just a few of the anthologies focused on the black authors.
-Robert T. Kerlin, who included Clifford’s "An Easter Message" in his Negro Poets and Their Poems (1923) commented that Clifford’s sonnet contained "discord…of the kind that stab you."
+Clifford also wrote short stories, articles, and poems that appeared in Opportunity, the journal of the National Urban League.
+Clifford’s writings have been included in just a few of the anthologies focused on black authors.
+Robert T. Kerlin, who included Clifford’s "An Easter Message" in his Negro Poets and Their Poems (1923), commented that Clifford’s sonnet contained "discord…of the kind that stab you."
 In the poem’s octave, Clifford crafted "majestic images of spring and renewal, while there she painted a picture of black despair."

 Literary scholars, beginning to recognize the contributions of other little-known contributors to the Harlem Renaissance, now include Clifford in their assessment of the period.
 In Black Women in America, Lorraine Roses acknowledged the significance of Clifford’s work when she described her as "a poet activist whose commentaries on injustice and sufferings specific to women of color (such as sexual harassment and abuse), foreshadowed late twentieth-century protests."
 Many of the details of Clifford’s life are unknown.
 She died in 1934, having spent her life as a club woman, writer, women’s rights activist, and civil rights activist.
 Rosemary Clifford Wilson may have best captured her as "a black woman who lived and spoke and wrote and worked ceaselessly for the rights of all black people."